 Pros and Cons of a NEMA 14-50 Outlet

 - For a Tesla Model 3 Standard Range, which maxes out at 30 miles per hour of charging speed, the NEMA 14-50 outlet offers the fastest charging rate possible.

 - For other models of Tesla, the NEMA 14-50 outlet will charge at a rate of 20-29 mph.

-- The NEMA 14-50 Outlet can be universally used.
-Most electric vehicles come with NEMA 14-50 compatible charging accessories, or these can be purchased separately.
+- The NEMA 14-50 Outlet can be universally used as an EV Charging option.
+Many electric vehicles today come equipped with NEMA 14-50 compatible charging accessories, or these can be purchased separately.

 - The NEMA 14-50 can be a more budget-friendly option than the Wall Connector in some cases IF your car came with a Mobile Connector (20 foot 240-volt charging cable).

 - Effective April 28, 2022, the Mobile Connector (20 foot charging cable) is no longer included as a standard accessory with new Tesla vehicle purchases.
-The Mobile Connector charging cable (which is out of stock at the time of this post) is priced at $200 and the adapter needed to plug into a NEMA 14-50 outlet (which is also out of stock) is an additional $45.
-Total equipment investment, not including tax, would be $245.
-For many, it’s an easy jump to upgrade to the Wall Connector ($400) to get the faster charge for not that much more money.
+The Mobile Connector charging kit comes as a bundle with the 20-ft cable, a NEMA 14-50 adapter and a standard 110V adapter to use with any 3-prong outlet.
+This kit costs $230 (before tax) and for many, it’s an easy jump to upgrade to the Wall Connector ($475) to get the faster charge and all the features of the Wall Connector for not that much more.

-- The charging equipment and accessories needed to charge your Tesla with a NEMA outlet are often sold out or hard to obtain.
+- The charging equipment and accessories needed to charge your Tesla with a NEMA outlet have, in recent years, frequently sold out or been harder to obtain.

 - This outlet is easily installed incorrectly or with the wrong materials, thus leading to fairly common equipment and outlet failure.